OneGov/onegov-cloud/README.md

 Commits that do not follow this scheme are not included in the changelog.

+To preview the changelog at any point, make your commit locally (with the appropriate message) and run `do/change`.
+This will render the complete changelog in markdown.
+Your commit should be somewhere at the top.

 ## Requirements ☝️

 To run OneGov Cloud locally, you must meet the following requirements: